Suicide bombing kills 56 at Shiite mosque in Pakistan

 Peshawar Police Chief Muhammed Ejaz Khan said the violence started when an armed attacker opened fire on police outside the mosque in Peshawar’s old city.
 One policeman was killed in the gunfight, and another police officer was wounded.
 The attacker then ran inside the mosque and detonated his suicide vest.

-The devise was hidden beneath a large black shawl that covered much of his body, according to CCTV footage seen by The Associated Press.
+The device was hidden beneath a large black shawl that covered much of the attacker’s body, according to CCTV footage seen by The Associated Press.
 The footage showed the bomber moving quickly up a narrow street toward the mosque entrance.
 He fired at the police protecting the mosque before entering inside.

 Local police official Waheed Khan said the explosion occurred as worshippers had gathered in the Kucha Risaldar Mosque for Friday prayers.
 There are fears the death toll could still rise further, he added.